ollls/zio-tls-http/README.md

 # Update history.

+* Update(02-02-2023) Mew incoming processing code ( Http body ZStream without ZStream.peel ).
+This was done due to an issue when ZStream2 peel attempts to read more data then required and size of stream was already was limited with ZStream.take( content-len).

 * Update(20-01-2023) ZIO.log with logback, access log with logback and ZIO aspects.
 Original custom logger removed.

 * Update(19-01-2023) zio-http2 first public release: https://github.com/ollls/zio-quartz-h2